-The Chehalis Basin supports a diverse array of aquatic species, including multiple species of salmon, native fishes such as lamprey and the Olympic mudminnow, and the highest diversity of amphibian species in Washington.
+The Chehalis Basin supports a diverse array of aquatic species—including multiple species of salmon, native fishes such as lamprey and the Olympic mudminnow, and the highest diversity of amphibian species in Washington.
 The Basin is unique in the state because of its extensive floodplains, amphibian diversity, relatively healthy and robust salmon runs, and the absence of Endangered Species Act (ESA)-listed salmonids.
-However, similar to other basins in the state, it has seen significant habitat degradation over the last 100 years, with populations of both fish and wildlife decreasing.
+Similar to other river basins in the state, it has seen significant habitat degradation over the last 100 years, with populations of both fish and wildlife decreasing.

-The State of Washington, Quinault Indian Nation, the Confederated Tribes of the Chehalis and other stakeholders are developing an Aquatic Species Restoration Plan (ASRP) as part of a comprehensive strategy to restore the ecological health of the Chehalis River Basin.
-The goal of the ASRP is to create a comprehensive restoration plan that supports habitat function, ecosystem processes, and populations of aquatic and semi-aquatic species—while also creating flood and climate-resilient systems that support the human needs in the Basin.
+The State of Washington, Quinault Indian Nation, the Confederated Tribes of the Chehalis, and other stakeholders are developing an Aquatic Species Restoration Plan (ASRP) as part of a comprehensive strategy to restore the ecological health of the Chehalis River Basin.
+The goal of the ASRP is to create a comprehensive restoration plan that improves and protects habitats, ecosystem processes, and populations of aquatic and semi-aquatic species—while also creating flood- and climate-resilient systems that support the human needs in the Basin.

-Actions that may be implemented as part of the ASRP include, but are not limited to:
+Actions that may be taken to implement the ASRP include, but are not limited to:

-- Adding wood to trap sediment and improve habitat for salmon and other species
+- Adding wood (fallen trees and their roots) to rivers and streams to improve habitat for salmon and other species

 - Restoring bank erosion to naturally occurring rates

 - Reconnecting the river to its floodplain in appropriate areas

 - Creating, restoring, or enhancing wetlands